nim-lang/nimble/readme.markdown

 The nimble ``init`` command will start a simple wizard which will create a quick ``.nimble`` file for your project.

-As of version 0.7.0, this ``.nimble`` file will use the new NimScript format.
+As of version 0.7.0, the ``.nimble`` file that this command creates will use the new NimScript format.
 Check out the [Creating Packages](#creating-packages) section for more info.

 ### nimble publish